Guava – Benefits, Nutritional Facts, & Healthy Recipes

 Guava is rich in folic acid.
 Therefore, it is excellent for pregnant women.
 That is because it helps develop the baby’s nervous system and protects the fetus from congenital disabilities.
 In addition, the B vitamin present in the fruit allows cells to divide and helps your body create DNA and genetic material for the fetus.
 Therefore, guava would be a great addition to your diet during pregnancy.

 Guavas are also rich in vitamin C, which increases iron absorption.
 It, in turn, helps pregnant women deliver oxygen to their babies.
 Studies have linked this to increased fetal and infant growth till the age of 6 months.

 Many women experience painful stomach cramps during their menstruation (dysmenorrhea).
 However, a study on 197 women with painful menstrual cramps who took 6 mg of guava leaf extract every day showed decreased pain intensity.
 The study also suggests that guavas can produce an effect more potent than some painkillers.

-While there is no evidence of guavas being helpful in cancer treatment, it can help reduce the risk of getting it in the first place.
 The presence of antioxidants such as lycopene, quercetin, vitamin C, and other polyphenols neutralise the body of free radicals and prevent the growth of cancerous cells.
 According to a study, guava leaf extracts reduce the risk of prostate cancer and inhibit cancer cells’ growth.